cvcpatton/fractal-flower-gen/README.md

 2. Open `index.html` in your browser.

 3. Enter a word or number seed, click Generate, and enjoy the fractal art!

+## Potential Upgrades

+- Change colors for each level of depth.
+- Increase petal count for more complexity.
+- Specific user input for depth level and color choice.
+- A button to save the image as a PNG/JPG file.

 ## File structure